Fallingwater: Tours and programs

 The Western Pennsylvania Conservancy maintains Fallingwater, as well as the 5000 acre Bear Run Natural Area surrounding it.
-The WPC hosts tours of the house, which typically run between March and November of each year.
+The WPC's logo for the house, as of 2026, is inspired by a typeface devised by Edgar Kaufmann Jr. The WPC hosts tours of the house, which typically run between March and November of each year.
 In addition, during December, there are tours on weekends and during the last week of the year.

 There are several types of tours, which cover different parts of the house.
 Standard tours cover only part of the house and do not allow photography; extended tours, which do allow photographs, cover the entire house.
 There are also pre-recorded tours for non-English speakers.
 Prior to the COVID-19 pandemic, guided tour groups were sent through the house every six minutes, and different tour groups often ran into each other.
 After the pandemic, tour groups were sent every ten minutes, allowing them to see the rooms without being interrupted by another group.
 Every year in late August, the WPC hosts a "twilight tour" in which visitors can go on self-guided tours before attending a picnic and concert at sunset.

 The conservancy operates the visitor pavilion.
 Young children, who cannot tour the house, stay at the visitor pavilion's child-care center.
 Starting in the 1990s, the WPC sold furnishings based on the designs of Fallingwater's furniture; these include chairs, coffee tables, and desks.
 Additionally, in the 2000s, the WPC sold jewelry with pieces of concrete that were removed from Fallingwater during its restoration.
 During the Christmas and holiday season, the Fallingwater Museum Store operates a temporary outpost in Downtown Pittsburgh.
 The WPC operates several educational programs for students and teachers as well.
 Starting in 2010, the WPC hosted sleepover events for adults at nearby Mill Run, which included private tours of Fallingwater.